labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 What are the filters ?
 ------------------------------------

 Using one of the suggestion will allow you to make filter, which is usefull to pre-select the organisms you will want to work on.
 Making a filter will put all the organisms following it in the **pre-selection zone**.
-You can add several filter to improve the accuracy of your pre-selection.
+You can add several filters to improve the accuracy of your pre-selection.

 .. image:: img/selector_filter.PNG